ElasticSA/eskb_doc_vac/README.md

 I like to use Nix as a package manager [https://nixos.org/download/].
 Therefore I can for example do `nix-env -i pdftk` to add pdftk to my user's shell environment.

-Many other MocOS users like to use Brew [https://brew.sh/]
+Many other MacOS users like to use Brew [https://brew.sh/]

 ### Windows